Avoid These Metals for Your First Body Piercings

 Metals Commonly Containing Lead

 Lead should never be used in body piercings.
-It is because it poses a risk of lead poisoning and in extreme cases, even death.
+Using this metal means running the risk of lead poisoning and in extreme cases, even death.
 Because lead is a neurotoxin, it is particularly dangerous for young children.

 A significant amount of costume jewelry has been found to contain lead.
 Also, many pewter alloys contain lead, so it is not recommended for piercings either.
 Tin also often contains trace amounts of lead.

 Metals That Cause Reactions and Irritations

 Many metals aren't recommended for initial body piercings because they often cause skin irritation and allergic reactions.
 Among these metals are brass and bronze, the alloys of both vary widely and may cause irritations or negative reactions.

 Additionally, copper, zinc and iron are not recommended for piercings, as they can be reactive.
 Nickel jewelry is a well-known cause of allergic reactions in many people.
 Some European countries regulate the amount of nickel that can be contained in piercing jewelry, now requiring it to be less than 0.05 percent nickel.